 Ask a travel agent what appears on most people's bucket list, and a trip to see the Big Five in the wild ranks way up there.
-While there's no need to go full commando in camouflage, you'll want to pack clothing that stands up to the heat, yet protects you from some of the landscape's smallest predators: mosquitoes and tsetse flies.
+While there's no need to go full commando in camouflage when you're on safari, you'll want to pack clothing that stands up to the heat, yet protects you from some of the landscape's smallest predators: mosquitoes and tsetse flies.
+Read on to learn what to pack for a safari.

 Overall Plan: Loose layers and accessories that protect you from the sun and biting insects are your priority.
 Choose these items carefully, as many safaris require transportation on small planes or vehicles that have strict luggage restrictions (most lodges and hotels have laundry facilities).
 This is not the terrain for a wheeled suitcase; instead, invest in a duffel or soft-sided bag that can be placed into small compartments.
 Carry everything that's valuable in a daypack.